Trump administration seeks to block money for testing, tracing, CDC in upcoming virus relief bill

 A White House spokesman declined to comment.

+Congress has already approved roughly $3 trillion in new spending and tax cuts as part of its response to the coronavirus pandemic.
+Some White House officials had hoped to keep the next bill at less than $1 trillion, but they also want to include numerous elements that could prove costly.
+For example, Trump has demanded a payroll tax cut as part of the legislation.
+And he also wants to include another round of stimulus checks, though lawmakers are split on how to design new payments.

+White House officials have been sharply critical of the CDC’s performance during the pandemic, complaining that its initial testing efforts were faulty and that it didn’t know more about the virus earlier this year.

-At the same time they push cuts in some areas, administration officials are trying to use the spending bill to fund priorities that appear not directly related to the coronavirus — including a new FBI building, which has been a longtime priority for Trump, according to people involved.
+At the same time they push cuts in testing and CDC funds, administration officials are trying to use the spending package to fund priorities that appear not directly related to the coronavirus — including a new FBI building, which has been a longtime priority for Trump, according to people involved.